99-wordpress-problems

 WordPress started out as a pure blogging platform.
 As a result, the core is pretty slim when it comes to functionality and content types, thus requiring plugins for anything from SEO and performance optimization to database prefixes and form builders.
 Aside from raising risk concerns, plugins create more dependencies and less overview in the overall platform.

-Enonic features more functions in the core from the onset—including a search engine, customisable content types, and advanced image handling.
+Enonic features more functions in the core from the onset—including a search engine, customizable content types, and advanced image handling.
 For anything not present in the core, Enonic Market allows you to download and install applications.
 The Market has better overview and fewer, but thoroughly tested apps—for good or bad.

 How-to: Integrating Enonic with your design system »